 What Is Rosacea?

-Rosacea is a skin disorder that causes redness across the face, visible blood vessels and pus-filled bumps on the surface of facial skin.
+Rosacea is a skin disorder that causes redness across the face, visible blood vessels, and pus-filled bumps on the surface of facial skin.
 Heredity and environmental factors are the most common causes of rosacea.
 Rosacea often affects middle-aged women and individuals with light skin, but it can also occur in others.
 Rosacea can thicken the skin on the nose, making it appear larger.
-Some individuals may have problems with rosacea on the eyelids, dryness of the eyes and irritated eyes.
-A number of different factors can cause rosacea to flare, including hormonal changes, exercise, alcohol, spicy foods, sun exposure and temperature extremes.
+Some individuals may have problems with rosacea on the eyelids, dryness of the eyes, and irritated eyes.
+A number of different factors can cause rosacea to flare, including hormonal changes, exercise, alcohol, spicy foods, sun exposure, and temperature extremes.

 Diagnosing Rosacea and Acne

 Although these two skin conditions might present similar symptoms, they are quite different in their causes.
 Therefore, an accurate diagnosis is critical to beginning the proper treatment.
 Acne is diagnosed by a simple visual inspection of the skin.
-Rosacea may also be done by visual inspection, but your doctor may want to do other medical tests to rule medical conditions that produce similar symptoms, such as lupus or allergic reactions.
+Rosacea may also be diagnosed by visual inspection, but your doctor may want to do other medical tests to rule out medical conditions that produce similar symptoms, such as lupus or allergic reactions.

 Treatments For Acne